meggiddy/superheroes/README.md

 # SUPERHEROES 🦸🏽‍♀️🦸🏽‍♀️🦸🏽‍♀️

-In this lab we are creating a Restaurant API that shows superheroes and their powers.
+In this lab we are creating a Superhero API that shows superheroes and their powers.

 ## Instructions